MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-stream-troubleshooting.md

 #### Teams Encoder live events - RMTP ingest endpoints

-To get a video feed for a Teams Encoder live event sent to Teams from your encoder, you'll need the domain name and ports open in your network's firewall:
+To get a video feed for a Teams Encoder live event sent to Teams from your encoder, you need the domain name and ports open in your network's firewall:

 - Domains: *.rtmpingest.mcr.teams.microsoft.com
 - Ports: 1935/1936 (for RTMP/RTMPS)